tigoe/display-examples/readme.md

 * CS - Chip Select.
 Connects to the microcontroller's SPI CS pin
 * D/C - Data/Command.
 Connects to whatever pin the microcontroller has assigned for this function.
 * RESET - a reset pin, connects to whicheve pin the microcontroller has assigned for this function.
 * BUSY - an output pin to indicate that the display controller is busy. connects to whicheve pin the microcontroller has assigned for this function.
+This pin is less common on TFT displays than on ePaper displays.
+* Backlight - most TFT screens have a pin which enables or disables the backlight of the screen.
+The naming for this is not standardized: BLK, LITE, TE are all in use.
+Read the module's datasheet for details.

+Adafruit tends to add an SD card reader and sometimes a static RAM chip to its modules, which are also controlled by the SPI bus.
+When these are present, you'll see chip select pins for them, usually labeled CCS or SCDS for the SD card and SRCS for the SRAM.
+If you're not using the SD card or SRAM in your application, you won't need these.

 ### I2C Connections
 Displays with I2C interfaces typically have the following pinouts: